Wolanet/python-portfolioV/README.md

 <h2>🐍 Python portfolio </h2>
-I'm learning Python from zero.
+I'm learning and practicing using Python.
 My goal is to develop tools useful for the Cybersecurity field. <br />
 This repo will have all the projects I've done or I've worked on, it will be updated regularly and it'll include some simple beginner projects/scripts as well. <br />
 <br />